Three US attacks in 24 hours probed for terror links

 Police confirmed that the assailant asked some victims whether they were Muslim before attacking them and made “references to Allah.”

-While all 29 people who were injured in the New York bombing have been released from medical care, three of those hurt in Minnesota remain in hospital, officials said.
+While all 29 people who were injured in the New York bombing have been released from the hospital, three of those hurt in Minnesota remain hospitalized, officials said.

 Fifteen years after the September 11, 2001 attacks, officials stress that the United States is safer from terror plots that originate from overseas but more at risk from the lone-wolf attack perpetrated by individuals who may be inspired by IS or Al-Qaeda propaganda.

-New York went on alert, deploying nearly 1,000 extra state police and National Guardsmen to airports, bus terminals and subway stations as the city prepared to host world leaders at the UN General Assembly from Monday.

-New York lauds itself as the safest big city in America.
-Violent crime is rare in Manhattan and police say they have foiled 20 terror plots since the 2001 Al-Qaeda plane hijackings destroyed the Twin Towers.

-“In many of these cases we don’t know until two, three or four days later whether or not there is a terrorist link,” New York Congressman Peter King told CBS.
+“In many of these cases we don’t know until two, three or four days later whether or not there is a terrorist link,” warned New York Congressman Peter King in a CBS television interview. – AFP

-“The fact there is no evidence right now doesn’t mean much,” he added. -AFP